 Intermediate Care Facilities for Individuals with Intellectual Disabilities (ICF/IID Group Homes), are programs that serve up to six individuals all living in one home.
 In Washington state, these group homes are considered Boarding Homes under DSHS.
-The levels of support differ based on the individuals, but all the group homes are located throughout King County, more specifically in Lake Forest Park, Woodinville and Duvall.
+The levels of support differ based on the individuals, but all the group homes are located throughout North King County, more specifically in Woodinville and Duvall.

 These group homes have had continual success for the past forty plus years.
-The individuals living in these five group home have made incredible progress and some have moved on to the Supported Living Program and others are continuously working toward more independent lives.
+The individuals living in these four group homes have made incredible progress and some have moved on to the Supported Living Program and others are continuously working toward more independent lives.

-We currently serve 45 adults ranging in age from early 20s to early 90s, at 14 different locations throughout King County in Washington state.
+We currently serve 44 adults ranging in age from early 20s to early 90s, at 14 different locations throughout North King County and South Snohomish County in Washington state.
 Our homes are licensed to serve adults 18 and over.
-Twenty-five of our clients have a genetic disorder called Prader-Willi Syndrome.
+Over half of our clients have a genetic disorder called Prader-Willi Syndrome.
 We are the primary provider of residential services for people with Prader-Willi Syndrome in Washington state.
 Camelot also serves people with a variety of other developmental disabilities, including but not limited to: cerebral palsy, autism, Down Syndrome, epilepsy and other genetic disorders.

 Camelot Society believes in serving people through the different stages of their lives and whenever possible our commitment to an individual is lifelong.